tuang3142/underground/progress.md

 # progress

-also, and mainly, question needed to answer during the making of this project.
+to-do list and, mainly, questions needed to be answers during the making of this project.

 ## todo

-- [] seed db
+- seed db

 ## doing

+- rspec
-- [] user model and user login
+- user model and user login
-- [] session and cookies
+- session and cookies

 ## done